 Credit union co-ops are often formed at the state or regional level, although some are national in scope.
 The purpose of a credit union co-op is to provide a wider range of services and benefits to members of participating credit unions.

 By pooling resources, credit union co-ops can offer services that may not be available at a single credit union, such as shared branches and surcharge-free ATM networks.

 Shared branching allows members of participating credit unions to perform transactions at any of the shared branches, regardless of which credit union they belong to.

 This means that members can access their accounts and conduct transactions when they are away from home, without incurring additional fees.
 Surcharge-free ATM networks provide members with access to ATMs without having to pay a fee.

 How many credit unions in the United States

-In 1970, the National Credit Union Administration (NCUA) was established to provide insurance to members of credit unions in the event of the institution's closure.
+No. Only banks are FDIC-insured.
+However, credit unions are insured by the National Credit Union Administration (NCUA) that protects the deposits of credit union members.
 This insurance functions much like FDIC insurance, insuring up to $250,000 per share owner, per insured credit union, for each account ownership category that is backed by NCUA.
-Most state and federal credit unions are protected by the NCUA and must visibly advertise this status in their branches.
-Consumers can visit the NCUA website to double check whether their selected financial institutions are covered.